MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-management/overview.md

 ---
-title: "Enterprise Cloud Adoption: What is Cloud Security"
+title: "Enterprise Cloud Adoption: What is Cloud Security Management"
-description: What is Cloud Security?
+description: What is Cloud Security Management?
 author: BrianBlanchard
-ms.date: 10/03/2018
+ms.date: 10/10/2018
 ---

-# Enterprise Cloud Adoption: What is Cloud Security?
+# Enterprise Cloud Adoption: What is Cloud Security Management?

 This is an introductory article on the general topic of Cloud Security Management which builds on the [Five disciplines of Governance](../overview.md) to establish a governance framework.
 More detailed information about Cloud Security is available from [Azure's Trusted Cloud](https://azure.microsoft.com/en-us/overview/trusted-cloud/).
 Approaches to improving your organizations security posture can be found in the [Cloud Security Service Catalog](https://www.microsoft.com/en-us/security/information-protection)

 > [!NOTE]